 What is gingivitis?

-The most common cause of gingivitis is poor oral hygiene.
-Good oral health habits, such as brushing at least twice a day, flossing daily and getting regular dental check-ups, can help prevent and reverse gingivitis.
+Gingivitis is most frequently brought on by poor oral hygiene.
+By maintaining proper oral hygiene habits, such as brushing and flossing at least twice daily and scheduling regular dental exams, gingivitis can be avoided and controlled.

 Types of gum infections